adulau/DIY-face-masks/README.md

 | 4 | 100% cotton | Cheap and accessible but less efficient than the above listed |
 | 10 | Silk | Not recommended (too thin at fiber level) but still better than nothing |

+## How to use and clean your masks

+- Do not touch the mask and its fasteners while you are wearing it.
+- A mask must be specific to each person.
+Do not lend or exchange it.
+- Wash at 30 ° C after each use.
+- Dry the mask thoroughly including straps.

+There are also alternative cleaning solution such as hydrogen peroxide but these solutions might not be accessible to everyone.

 ## TODO